-The deadline for Gemini proposals in Semester 2013B has now passed.
-We will begin accepting proposals for Semester 2014A in early Sep 2013.
+The deadline for Gemini proposals in Semester 2014A has now passed.
+We will begin accepting proposals for Semester 2014B in early March 2014.

 The nominal proposal deadline for the A semester (Feb-July) each year is 5:00pm AEST on 30 September the year before; and for the B semester (Aug-Jan) is 5:00pm AEST on 31 March of that year.
 When the proposal deadline falls on a weekend or a public holiday, it may be moved a day or two earlier or later.
 A Call for Proposals is normally issued via the Astronomical Society of Australia e-mail exploder about a month prior to the deadline.

 Poor weather and Director's Discretionary Time proposals may be submitted at any time via the 2013B version of the Phase I Tool.
 Such proposals are submitted directly to the Gemini Observatory for their consideration, and any time awarded is not charged to Australia's share of Gemini time.

 This page contains a summary of the Gemini call for proposals, together with some hints on how to maximise your chances of getting data.
 It should be read in conjunction with the Gemini Observatory Call for Proposals web page, which gives more details on the operational modes available, as well as the Overview of the Gemini proposal submission process web page.